nickbild/c64_watch/README.md

 # C64 Watch

 C64 Watch is a customized T-Watch 2020 that was inspired by the Commodore 64 computer.
-It features a C64 theme and a built in BASIC interpreter.
+It features a C64 theme and a built-in BASIC interpreter.

 ![Watch Front Angle Dark](https://raw.githubusercontent.com/nickbild/c64_watch/main/media/watch_angle_dark_sm.jpg)